Vocational education and training

 - natural sciences

 - health and wellness

-In addition to vocational education and training, you can also apply to upper secondary school after comprehensive school.
-You can also complete a double degree by studying at a vocational institute and upper secondary school at the same time.
-Read more about upper secondary schools on the InfoFinland page Upper secondary school.
+In addition to vocational education and training, you can also apply to general upper secondary school after comprehensive school.
+You can also complete a double degree by studying at a vocational institute and general upper secondary school at the same time.
+Read more about general upper secondary schools on the InfoFinland page General upper secondary school.